Mylohyoid Muscle Disorders

 17. Muscle Spasms: Sudden, involuntary muscle contractions.

-18. Altered Sensation: Numbness or tingling in the area.
+18. Altered Sensation: or in the area.

 19. Radiating Pain: Pain that extends from the mouth to the ear or neck.